DevExpress/dotnet-eud/reporting-for-web/articles/report-designer/create-reports/invoices.md

 1. Add the Group Footer band to the detail report in the same way as the Group Header.

-2. Drop the Label control onto the added band and expand the **Actions** category in the Properties panel.
+2. Drop the Label control onto the added band and expand the **Label Tasks** category in the Properties panel.
 Select the **Summary** section and set the **Running** property to **Report** to calculate the summary for the entire detail report and click the **Expression** property's ellipsis button.
 In the invoked [Expression Editor](../report-designer-tools/expression-editor.md), specify the following expression to calculate the total price:

 	![](../../../images/eurd-web-invoice-specify-summary-function.png)